 In early fiscal 2016, the Company wrote-down the Swiss Permits to \$1 due to the uncertainty of receiving relief from future work commitment obligations that the Company was seeking.
 As a result, \$58,763 in exploration and evaluation costs were charged to operations.
 However, on February 19, 2016, the Company received written confirmation from the Communes regarding future work commitment obligations.
-The Communes have agreed to provide the Company with relief from incurring exploration expenditures for 2016 and 2017.
+The Communes agreed to provide the Company with relief from incurring exploration expenditures for 2016 and 2017.
 The Company will still incur approximately US\$10,000 in maintenance fees in each year during 2016 and 2017 to keep the Swiss Permits in good standing.
+During the year ended August 31, 2017, the Company charged to operations \$90,599 in costs related to the Swiss Permits due to delays in development and obtaining drilling permits in Switzerland.

-During the six month period ended February 28, 2017, the Company issued 40,000 common shares valued at \$8,000 and paid Swiss Francs 10,000 as a finder's fee pursuant to the terms of an agreement in connection with the Company securing the Permit.
+During the year ended August 31, 2017, the Company issued 40,000 common shares valued at \$8,000 and paid Swiss Francs 10,000 as a finder's fee pursuant to the terms of an agreement in connection with the Company securing the Permit.